 Choose the right soil.

 For growing your succulents or cacti, you want to get a good well draining soil for your plants.
+You can buy a pre-made mix or make your own.
 Most gardening stores and nurseries will carry this and can help you find one based on how you’re keeping your plants or even one made specially for your region.
 If you want to make your own, there are plenty of tutorials you can find online to help you out.

 Pick a pot with good drainage.